-Detecting the early signs of diseases is an important step toward offering early treatment and management to prevent symptoms from worsening.
-Ophthalmologists have the opportunity to help protect patients’ health with the use of digital retinal imaging, which offers more detailed views of the retina and a better chance of detecting certain diseases.
+Ophthalmologists can aid in patients’ health with the use of digital retinal imaging, which offers more detailed views of the retina and a better chance of detecting diseases of the eye.

 Retinal imaging can reveal signs and symptoms of glaucoma, such as damage to the optic nerve caused by excess pressure or increased pressure on blood vessels in this area.
-Since this eye disease can lead to permanent vision loss, early detection is crucial.
+Early detection of glaucoma is crucial, as it can often lead to permanent vision loss for the patient.

 Age-Related Macular Degeneration